BudDavis/simpleFlight/README.md

 # simpleFlight

- A very simple flight simulator using jsbsim and cesium js.
+ Simple flight simulator using jsbsim, websocketpp and cesium js.

- It contains 3 pieces:

  A browswer window running Cesium JS for the out the window.

- a linux program running jsbsim and additional models.wget
+ a linux program running jsbsim and additional models.

  ```pre
                                |------------------|
                                |   jsbsim         |